bplmaps/lmec-main-site/content/exhibitions/digital-exhibitions.md

 <div class="callout my-3">Bending Lines: Maps and Data from Distortion to Deception</div>

-{{< figure src="" caption="Fred Rose's [1877 map of Russia as an octopus](https://www.leventhalmap.org/digital-exhibitions/bending-lines/why-persuade/1.5.1/) is one of the most famous examples of a caricature map used to promote a nationalist cause" >}}
+{{< figure src="/uploads/2022-03-10/commonwealth_0r96fk80z_access_full.jpg" caption="Fred Rose's [1877 map of Russia as an octopus](https://www.leventhalmap.org/digital-exhibitions/bending-lines/why-persuade/1.5.1/) is one of the most famous examples of a caricature map used to promote a nationalist cause" >}}

 The digital exhibition for our previous show, **Bending Lines**, was designed as an online-first experience.
 It features zoomable, high-resolution images of all of the exhibition objects; interactive features like a [projection explorer](https://www.leventhalmap.org/digital-exhibitions/bending-lines/how-to-bend/projections/) and a [map trust exercise](https://www.leventhalmap.org/digital-exhibitions/bending-lines/how-to-bend/interactive-trust/); [video presentations](https://www.leventhalmap.org/digital-exhibitions/bending-lines/events/) from the curator and guests; and activities [designed specially for K-12 educators](https://www.leventhalmap.org/digital-exhibitions/bending-lines/education-activities/).